Volume Up (EP)

 Volume Up is the third extended play by South Korean girl group 4Minute.
 It was released by Cube Entertainment and distributed by Universal Music on April 9, 2012.

 Release

-4Minute originally scheduled their EP release for February 2012; however, this date was subsequently delayed several times.
-Volume Up was finally released and officially revealed on April 9, 2012.
+4Minute originally scheduled their EP release for February 2012, but this date was subsequently delayed several times.
+Volume Up was finally released on April 9, 2012.
 The premiere of the music video for the title song took place on the same day.

 Promotion

 The group promoted the title track "Volume Up" (as well as the track "Dream Racer") on several music shows.
 Between April 12 and 15, 2012, they appeared onstage at music shows, including Mnet's M!
 Countdown, KBS's Music Bank, MBC's Show!
 Music Core and SBS's Inkigayo.

 Music video

-The set from the music video for "Volume Up" reportedly cost $132,538, making it the ninth most expensive K-pop music video.
-This video features a gothic set reminiscent of a Dark-Age castle.
+The video features a gothic set reminiscent of a Dark-Age castle.
 It consists of several tightly-edited shots of the group, sometimes with dancers and sometimes with animals in the background, combined with shots of the ominous-looking interior architecture.
 This music video was released on April 9, 2012.